 What if generating quotes for your B2B customers only took seconds instead of hours or even days?
 What if your sales reps didn’t have to worry about the item’s availability, correct pricing, and personalized discounts when creating a quote for a given customer?
 In such a perfectly automated eCommerce environment, your potential buyers receive their quotes as soon as they request them, which results in uninterrupted online experience and higher conversion rates.
-On a pursuit for automation in B2B eCommerce, quote management and CPQ (configure price quote) solutions should be your primary tools for driving sales efficiency, and here’s why.
+On a pursuit for automation in B2B eCommerce and marketplace management solution, quote management and CPQ (configure price quote) solutions should be your primary tools for driving sales efficiency, and here’s why.

 Quotation management software automates the task of configuring and generating a quote for the customer.
 It pulls all the available product, pricing, shipping, and customer data to prepare a personalized quote based on the predefined rules.
 For example, a QMS may check the inventory for the specified items, factor in the customer-specific discounts and loyalty rewards, and calculate the shipping cost for the customer’s location, thus dramatically saving time on preparing the quote and eliminating manual errors.